 Bob Frank is the former Managing Partner and Chairman of Choate.

 Mr. Frank has been named the 2012 Boston “Lawyer of the Year” for Patent Litigation by Best Lawyers.
-He is listed in Chambers USA, Best Lawyers in America, Massachusetts Super Lawyers Top 100 and PLC - Which Lawyer and has been named a World’s Leading Patent Litigator by IAM 250 as well as a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.
+He is listed in Chambers USA, Best Lawyers in America and Massachusetts Super Lawyers Top 100.
+He has been named a World’s Leading Patent Litigator by IAM 250, a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.

 Litigation: commercial, intellectual, antitrust and varied business disputes